RomainPras/highschool-cs-project/README.md

 # Intro to Computer Science Project

 Welcome to my high school **Computer Sciences** project!
 This repository contains the source code for the website I built as part of my curriculum.
 *REMINDER : This is NOT the official Aelox Hardware website.
-For the official website, please follow : https://aeloxhardware.com/*
+For the official website, please follow : https://aeloxhardware.com/
+For the official Aelox Hardware account, please go to : github.com/aeloxhardware*

 For THIS repo, please go to : https://romainpras.github.io/highschool-cs-project